Arrival (ABBA album)

 Arrival is the fourth studio album by the Swedish pop group ABBA.
 It was originally released in Sweden on 11 October 1976 by Polar Records.
-It became one of ABBA's most successful albums to date, producing three of their biggest hits: "Dancing Queen", "Money, Money, Money" and "Knowing Me, Knowing You".
+It became one of ABBA's most successful albums to date, producing some of their biggest hits: "Dancing Queen", "Money, Money, Money" and "Knowing Me, Knowing You".
 The track "Fernando", which had been released as a single in March 1976, was included on the Australian and New Zealand versions of the album.
 Arrival was the best-selling album of 1977 in the United Kingdom and was certified gold by the Recording Industry Association of America.

 In 2024, the album was selected for preservation in the United States National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Background and production

 By the time ABBA began working on their fourth album in August 1975, they had achieved a modest level of success around the world.
 It was with Arrival however, that they would achieve global superstardom.
 Recording sessions began in August 1975 and continued until September 1976 at Metronome and Glen studios in Stockholm, Sweden.

 The first song to enter the studio was a track called "Boogaloo" on 4 August.
 Taking inspiration from the current disco sound (and in particular George McCrae's "Rock Your Baby"), the backing track was laid down.
 The group knew that they had something big on their hands, as member Agnetha Fältskog remarked: "We knew immediately it was going to be massive".
 With re-written lyrics, the song became known as "Dancing Queen", and would go on to be ABBA's biggest ever hit.
 Work on the song continued intermittently until December 1975 due to the group's increasing commitments in the latter half of the year.
 This was a result of the sudden surge of popularity that they found in the United Kingdom and Australia.
 During this time they also recorded a song (in Swedish), "Fernando", for member Anni-Frid Lyngstad's solo album, Frida ensam.

-In March 1976, "Fernando" was re-written with English lyrics and released as an ABBA single, becoming the group's biggest hit to date - hitting No.1 in many countries, including a 14-week stay at No.1 in Australia.
+In March 1976, "Fernando" was re-written with English lyrics and released as an ABBA single, becoming the group's biggest hit to date – hitting No.1 in many countries, including a 14-week stay at No.1 in Australia.
 It was featured as a brand new track on their Greatest Hits album which became the UK's biggest-selling album of the year.
 (In the Australian release of Arrival, "Fernando" was included between "Why Did It Have to Be Me" and "Tiger").
 The next song they began working on, in late March, was "Knowing Me, Knowing You", which became another major hit worldwide.
 Member Benny Andersson has said that it is "one of our five best recordings".